sterrettJD/HoMi/README.md

 ```

 ### Config file
 An example config file is provided in `tests/example_config.yaml`.
+This config file should contain paths to relevant files, like the metadata and databases.
+It can also be used to alter rule-specific resource requirements (details in example config).

 ### Metadata file
 An example metadata file is provided in `tests/example_metadata.csv`.